publicodes/publicodes/packages/codemod/README.md

 2. **This codemod will not update the exotic syntax of variations**.
 If you use it, you should update the syntax manually **before** running the codemod.

 3. **This codemod does not handle the breaking of replacement priority order change**.

 4. **You'll need to update manually call to `evaluate` with publicodes expression** in your codebase, if needed.

+See the [migration guide](https://publi.codes/docs/guides/migration-v1) for more details.